Visiting Ireland in September 2026: Everything to Know

 Planning to spend a longer time in Ireland?
 Check out our helpful guides:

-Discover the best places to visit in Ireland in September, from lively cities to scenic coasts, perfect for festival-goers, nature lovers, and early autumn travellers.
+From lively cities to scenic coasts, perfect for festival-goers, nature lovers, and early autumn travellers – these are our top places to visit in Ireland in September:

 Explore Dublin in September